JozeFe/FreeCell/README.md

 # FreeCell
-solitaire-based card game, created in Java using Swing
+Solitaire-based card game, created in Java using Swing. <br />
+Application used a external library "JavaBeanChooser".
+For successful compiling is required <br />
+manually add jar file from JavaBeanChooser to dependency in NetBeans.

+IDE: NetBeans 8.1 <br />
+Java: 1.7